TwilioDevEd/cedrics-joke-hotline-superclass-studio/README.md

 ## Getting Started

 Copy the [`.env.example`](.env.example) to .env and make it yours.
-The current database implementation uses Airtable and I've [recorded a video about the schema](https://www.loom.com/share/7294f414cf72469187093eafbf80e62c).
+The current database implementation uses Airtable and [Craig](https://twitter.com/craigsdennis) has [recorded a video about the schema](https://www.loom.com/share/7294f414cf72469187093eafbf80e62c).

 Download the [twilio CLI](https://twil.io/cli)